18F/18f.gsa.gov/_posts/2016-03-22-helping-california-buy-a-new-child-welfare-system.md

 [a different
 approach](https://18f.gsa.gov/2015/03/30/new-rfp-ghostwriting-service-to-improve-contract-success/).

-Through a partnership with HHS, 18F was able to work with California’s Department of Social Services and Office of Systems Integration to simplify the contracting documents and to incorporate modular contracting, agile development, user-centered design, and open source practices into their project.
+Through a partnership with HHS, 18F was able to work on behalf of HSS with California’s Department of Social Services and Office of Systems
+Integration to simplify the contracting documents and to incorporate modular contracting, agile development, user-centered design, and open source practices into their project.
 This project is still in the early